ramstein74/vue2phoenix/README.md

 # kick it!
 npm run dev

-alongside this folder create a phoenix project called nobvue (no bruch + vue) the browserify task will place app.js inside the  ../nobvue/priv/static/js/app.js folder
+alongside this folder create a phoenix project called nobvue with --no-brunch the browserify task will place app.js inside the  ../nobvue/priv/static/js/app.js folder

 adapt it to your needs...